 About the digital edition

 A digital edition is currently available for Kindle.

 The New York Press Project

 Scratching for Something began as a series of prose poems published anonymously on the back page of The New York Press, a free weekly paper that enjoyed a large readership in the late 1990’s.
 I read it every day on my way to work, and became interested in the back page classified ads.
-They were a mix of small business and personal ads that offered help with: eating disorders, overcoming abuse, finding a sexual partner, removing unwanted hair, fortune telling, etc… Their heartbreaking tone captured my attention.
+They were a mix of small business and personal ads.
+The poignant tone of the personal ads captured my attention.
 At the time, I was working on a series of magical realist prose poems that imagined what particular character flaws or states of mind would look like if they manifested as physical traits.
 With each miniature narrative, I was attempting to depict creatures whose flaws and yearnings transformed them into something magical.
 The back page of the New York Press seemed like the natural habitat for these poems.
-I published a series of poems anonymously.
+I published the series anonymously.
 Below are photographs of the published works.
 One of the readers following my work took out an ad in response.